bcgov/tno/tools/mov-converter/README.md

 Choose "Folder Action"
 Select the `~/Movies/MMI-inbox` folder
+You should also add a "Filter Finder Items" and limit it to "Any" file kinds that are "music" or "movie".
 Add a "Run Shell Script", and set the "Pass input" to "as arguments", and enter the following.

 ```zsh